alex-badila/wddm127-assignment-2/README.md

 This project uses the Dragonball API.
 The user is able to search for a Dragon Ball character and have the character's information along with an image of the character displayed on the screen.
+The information displayed on screen are the character's name, race, gender, base ki, max ki, and affiliation.